raracx/Rayel-Website/content/pages/projects/project-one.md

 client: Envirospec Inc.
 description: >-
   I developed a corporate website using WordPress, incorporating custom CSS and HTML to create a responsive and visually appealing design.
+In addition to website development, I managed Google Ads campaigns to enhance online visibility
 featuredImage:
   type: ImageBlock
   url: /images/bg1.jpg